hoffstadt/DearPyGui/docs/source/tutorials/item-usage.rst

 Callbacks
 ---------

-Callbacks give UI items functionality and almost all UI Items in DPG can run callbacks.
+Callbacks give UI items functionality by assigning a function to run when they are activated and almost all UI Items in DPG can run callbacks.

-Functions or methods are assigned as UI item callbacks when an item is created or at a later time using :py:func:`set_item_callback <dearpygui.dearpygui.set_item_callback>`
+Functions or methods are assigned as UI item callbacks when an item is created or at a later runtime using :py:func:`set_item_callback <dearpygui.dearpygui.set_item_callback>`

-Callbacks may have up to 3
+Callbacks may have up to 3 in the following order.

+.. note:: Because they are optional positional arguments you
-standard keyword arguments:
+    must use the *sender* and *app_data* if you want to use *user_data* standard keyword arguments:

 sender:
    the *id* of the UI item that submitted the callback